 And I’m not the only one.
 Feminist and woman of letters, Germaine Greer, has said that “[cunt] is one of the few remaining words in the English language with a genuine power to shock.”

 There is just something about that word that shakes us to our cores.

-For me personally, cunt has always deplored & interested me.
-Deplored, because it encapsulates an essence of disparagement that is seen as shameful & forbidden.
+For me personally, cunt has always deplored and interested me.
+Deplored, because it encapsulates an essence of disparagement that is seen as shameful and forbidden.
 And interested, because in anything forbidden there is a sense of morbid fascination in the off limit things we dare not do, think, or say.